josephbeuysmum/Dertisch/README.md

 		}
 	}

-`DTMaitreD`'s start up routine includes a call to its own `registerDependencies()` function, which is where the app's required kitchen staff must be registered.
+`DTMaitreD`'s start up routine includes a call to its own `registerStaff()` function, which is where the app's required kitchen staff must be registered.
 Extend `DTMaitreD` to implement this function:

 	extension DTMaitreD: DTMaitreDExtensionProtocol {
-		public func registerDependencies(with key: String) {
+		public func registerStaff(with key: String) {
 	//		register(DTBundledJson.self, with: key)
 			register(DTTemporaryValues.self, with: key)
 			register(DTImages.self, with: key, injecting: [DTUrlSession.self])